-Fear of Meeting New People: 8 Psychologist's Techniques That Eliminate It in 2 Weeks
+Fear of Meeting New People: 8 Psychologist's Techniques That Remove It in 2 Weeks

 Imagine: you're at a party where you don't know anyone.
 The room is full of people, and you feel your heart starting to beat faster.